 The Ezra fast and its Scriptural principles apply any time we are facing a financial crisis.
 Yet this isn’t the only time in which it is applicable.
 Although the scenarios to which it can be applied are numerous, in this post I want to look at a few specific ones.
 Anytime we are going through major change in life, we need to enter an Ezra fast.
-Such change could include a marriage, a move or a new job.
+Such change could include a marriage, a move, or a new job.
 Anytime we are making major decisions, we should go on an Ezra fast.
 When we encounter a problem we didn’t initiate, we need to go on an Ezra fast.
 When we encounter hardship, we should fast as Ezra and the Jews did.

 Ezra set a powerful example.
-From this passage we can draw several wise conclusions.

 1. Choose Those to be Involved.
 All of the Jews were facing the problem, so all were asked to fast.
 If the problem is one of group proportions, perhaps a corporate fast is in order.
 For example, if your church is facing a money problem or needs to expand and cannot afford the expansion, call for an Ezra fast.
 If large layoffs in the community affect your church, call for an Ezra fast.
 If an independent ministry is facing financial troubles, call the Board of Directors and others involved to an Ezra fast.
 The motivating factors represented by Ezra’s fast are not just financial ones – they include matters of decision making, security, hardship and change.
 Although Ezra was the leader and bore responsibility for decision making, he did not fast alone.
 He displayed great leadership by calling everyone to a fast.